 Hemp and cannabis are both derived from the same species, which you may have heard of before, Cannabis Sativa.
-The first time ever that the cannabis and hemp plants were classified was by a Swiss botanist called Carl Linnaeus.
-He was the one to call it Cannabis Sativa.
+The first time ever that the cannabis and hemp plants were classified was by a Swiss botanist named Carl Linnaeus.

 The main factor that determines the difference between hemp and marijuana is the amount of THC (tetrahydrocannabinol) present in both.
 Therefore there is a difference in the chemical makeup resulting in a marked difference in the quality of intoxication or “high” cannabis provides.
 For the plant to be legally considered industrial hemp in most regions, the plant must have a concentration less than 0.3 THC.

-There are other factors like the cultivation, genotypes, appearance that clearly marks the differences between the two.
+There are other factors like the cultivation and appearance that marks the differences between the two.
 Marijuana and hemp can also be differentiated on the basis of their usages.
 Hemp is mainly used for industrial purposes whereas weed or cannabis is quite useful for medicinal and recreational purposes.

 What is Hemp?
 Definition and Usages